 Disclosure: This post contains affiliate links (marked *), which means if you purchase something through my link, I will earn a small commission.
 This does not affect the price you pay for the item.
 I only advertise products that I have used myself and would genuinely recommend.
+This post also contains sponsored links.
+All opinions are honest and my own.

 Welcome to the 5th and final part of my University Tips from a Graduate series!
 In this part, I will be talking about how to save money as a student, as well as sharing a few ways to earn some extra cash!